nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 layout: ibeacon
 ---

-#iBeacon Development Kit Instructions (Version 2.0)
+#Beacon Development Kit Instructions (Version 3.0)

-Note: These instructions are for the latest version of the iBeacon Development Kit (shipping as of February, 2014), for instructions for previous versions (Oct.
-2013 - Jan.
-2014) [click here](http://developer.radiusnetworks.com/ibeacon/ibeacon-development-kit-instructions-version1.html).
+Note: These instructions are for the latest version of the iBeacon Development Kit (shipping as of May, 2014), instructions for [Version 2.0](http://developer.radiusnetworks.com/ibeacon/ibeacon-development-kit-instructions-version2.html) and [Version 1.0](http://developer.radiusnetworks.com/ibeacon/ibeacon-development-kit-instructions-version1.html) are also available.

 ##Getting Started

 ###Picking a power supply

-The iBeacon Development Kit requires a standard 5V power supply with a micro USB connector.
+The Beacon Development Kit requires a standard 5V power supply with a micro USB connector.
 The Raspberry Pi computer can be sensitive to poorly performing chargers.
 If your charger works, you should see a red LED illuminated when the board is powered, and a green LED that flashes intermittently.
 If this doesn't happen, try a different charger.